 handheld device.
 This is the good news.
 But, will you actually own any of

-this "stuff" or will it all be able to disappear at any moment in a big
+this "stuff" or will it all be able to disappear at any moment

 "Poof?"
-Will most of the things in our lives be disposable and whimsical?
+Will most of the things in our lives be disposable and

 It makes you want to run to the closet and pull out a photo album, grab a